-For the Minds and Wills of Men
+For the Minds and

 It is Manhattan, 1953.
 Fear of communist subversion and espionage are tearing America apart.
 New York is exploding as the cultural epicenter of the world with a burgeoning abstract expressionist art movement.